FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 Is this book worth reading if I work in modern PLG SaaS where cold calls are rare?
 Yes, but read it as a structural-pattern book, not a tactical playbook.
 The Trial-Close Sequence and Objection Bridge apply word-for-word to expansion calls, customer-success renewal calls, and demo conversations even when nobody is cold-dialing.

 Is the Mr. Inside Sales training program still active?
 Yes.
-Brooks's training company is still operating in 2027 and the 500-script library has been updated through several editions, though the 2017 Wiley book remains the canonical reference text.
+Brooks's training company continues to operate and the script library has been refreshed across several editions, though the 2017 Wiley book remains the canonical reference text.

-Should I memorize all 500 scripts?
-No. Brooks's recommendation is to memorize the 4-Part Cold Open, the Objection Bridge, the Trial-Close Sequence, the Voicemail Template, and the top 20 objection responses.
-The other 480 scripts are a reference library you look up by call-stage.
+Should I memorize all the scripts?
+No. Brooks's recommendation is to memorize the 4-Part Cold Open, the Objection Bridge, the Trial-Close Sequence, the Voicemail Template, and the top handful of objection responses.
+The rest is a reference library you look up by call-stage.

 How does this compare to Fanatical Prospecting by Jeb Blount?
 Blount is the manager-of-managers book — it argues prospecting cadence, time-blocking, and pipeline math.
 Brooks is the rep's tactical script library.
 Most modern sales-development orgs use both: Blount sets the cadence, Brooks provides the words.

 Is there an audiobook version that's worth listening to?
-The audiobook helps because Brooks reads the scripts aloud with the correct inflection — particularly the downward inflection on the opener and the pause before the trial close.
-Reps who only read the print edition often miss the cadence cues.
+The audiobook helps because hearing the scripts read aloud conveys the intended inflection — particularly the downward inflection on the opener and the pause before the trial close — cues that reps who only read the print edition often miss.

 Bottom Line